corndiseasedetector/corndiseasedetector.github.io/index.md

 ### Dataset

-The image dataset split in training, validation, and test used to build our model is available at this [link](https://drive.google.com/drive/folders/1xxGh6VnyTCLn9YTyA16t5BrlmdhEKoDG?usp=sharing).
+The image dataset splited in training, validation, and test used to build our model is available at this [link](https://drive.google.com/drive/folders/1xxGh6VnyTCLn9YTyA16t5BrlmdhEKoDG?usp=sharing).

 ### About our model